iann0036/tf-cfn-provider/docs/providers/azurerm/ServiceFabricCluster.md

 `TenantId` - (Required) The Azure Active Directory Tenant ID.
 Changing this forces a new resource to be created.

-`ClusterApplicationId` - (Required) The Azure Active Directory Client ID which should be used for the Cluster Application.
+`ClusterApplicationId` - (Required) The Azure Active Directory Cluster Application ID.
 Changing this forces a new resource to be created.

-`ClusterApplicationId` - (Required) The Azure Active Directory Client ID which should be used for the Client Application.
+`ClientApplicationId` - (Required) The Azure Active Directory Client ID which should be used for the Client Application.
 Changing this forces a new resource to be created.

 ### Certificate Properties